 What is the relevant measure of financial integration for analyzing the dynamics of risk sharing?
 The measure typically used in the literature is a de jure indicator of capital account openness, based on compilations of the restrictions a country imposes on crossborder capital account transactions.
 However, as argued by Kose, Prasad, Rogoff and Wei (2006), de jure measures-no matter how sophisticated-cannot capture the enforcement and effectiveness of capital controls, and may therefore not be indicative of the true extent of financial integration.
 More importantly, a country's ability to share its consumption risk hinges on its actual trade of financial assets with other countries, not simply its policy regime regarding international financial transactions.
 Hence, de facto measures of integration based on actual financial flows may be more relevant for examining the role of financial integration in driving risk sharing patterns.
-We use measures of gross stocks and flows of foreign assets and liabilities as alternative measures of financial openness.24 These flow and stock measures are scaled by GDP.
+We use measures of gross stocks and flows of foreign assets and liabilities (all scaled by GDP) as alternative measures of financial openness.21